vmware/terraform-provider-avi/website/docs/d/avi_wafpolicy.html.markdown

 * `created_by` - Creator name.
 * `crs_groups` - Waf rules are categorized in to groups based on their characterization.
 * `description` - Field introduced in 17.2.1.
+* `enable_app_learning` - Enable application learning for this waf policy.
 * `failure_mode` - Waf policy failure mode.
-* `learning` - Configure parameters for waf learning.
 * `mode` - Waf policy mode.
 * `name` - Field introduced in 17.2.1.
 * `paranoia_level` - Waf ruleset paranoia  mode.
+* `positive_security_model` - The positive security model.
 * `post_crs_groups` - Waf rules are categorized in to groups based on their characterization.
 * `pre_crs_groups` - Waf rules are categorized in to groups based on their characterization.
 * `tenant_ref` - It is a reference to an object of type tenant.
 * `uuid` - Field introduced in 17.2.1.
 * `waf_crs_ref` - Waf core ruleset used for the crs part of this policy.
 * `waf_profile_ref` - Waf profile for waf policy.
+* `whitelist` - A set of rules which describe conditions under which the request will bypass the waf.